 So, what is this “solid food” Mr. Prince is referring to?
 It is the offering Abraham gave to Melchizedek – 10% of the spoils of war (Genesis 14:20; Hebrews 7).

 Mr. Prince compares the act of Abraham giving Melchizedek the spoils of war (Genesis 14:20; Hebrews 7), to the “solid food” of Hebrews 5.
 And those who do not tithe 10% to where Mr. Prince tells them to tithe are the “babies” who can only drink milk because they are not yet mature enough to eat meat.
 He states that if you tithe 10% you will be “under the blessings of Abraham”.
-If you tithe to Joseph Prince, you will receive a financial return on your spiritual investment.
-Well, in fact… he is correct.
-False tithing does make prosperity teachers rich, so he is in effect partly telling the truth.
-But their earthly prosperity is not the inheritance of Abrahams blessing.
-Anyone who loves the truth can see how these false teachers twist scripture to suit their own interests.
+If you tithe in the manner Joseph Prince commands, you will receive a financial return on your spiritual investment.

-What is probably the most popular scripture used for the 10% prosperity teaching can be found in the tenth chapter of John.
+In the tenth chapter of John, we see what is likely the most popular scripture used for the 10% prosperity teaching.
 “I am come that they might have life, and that they might have it more abundantly.”
 (John 10:10)

 … … …